influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/grafana.md

 For more information, see [Find and Use Plugins in the Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/fundamentals/find-and-use-plugins/)
 {{% /warn %}}

-## Download the Grafana Flight SQL Plugin
+## Download the Grafana Flight SQL plugin

 Download the latest release from [influxdata/grafana-flightsql-datasource releases](https://github.com/influxdata/grafana-flightsql-datasource/releases).